infosia/Raster/README.md

 * `--output` Output file name
 * `--config`: Configuration file (JSON)

-# Usage (As a library)
+## Usage (As a library)

 Raster is built to be integrated with applications of your choice as an external library.
-Raster has easy to use API that enables you to show 3D models as an image, without any GPU dependencies such as Vulkan and OpenGL.
+Raster has easy to use API that enables you to view 3D models as an image, without any GPU dependencies such as Vulkan and OpenGL.

 ```c++
 #include "raster.h"